OscarLarm/Burger/reflections/Maltes_ingenjörsdagbok.md

 I took some notes on todays lecture

-then later continued with my personal little project on how to make my website and i had to download the extension <Open in browser> in vscode to be able to open it as a server.
+then later continued with my personal project on how to make my website and i had to download the extension <Open in browser> in vscode to be able to open it as a server.

 ### 2024-09-19 ###